phel-lang/phel-lang/doc/content/documentation/api.md

   After each loop binding additional modifiers can be applied.
 Modifiers have the form `:modifier argument`.
 The following modifiers are supported:

-  * :while breaks the loop if the expression is falsy
+  * :while breaks the loop if the expression is falsy.
-  * :let defines additional bindings
+  * :let defines additional bindings.
   * :when only evaluates the loop body if the condition is true.

   The for loops returns a array with all evaluated elements of the body.